 Active dry yeast is different than instant yeast (often referred to as “bread maker yeast”).
 You must activate/dissolve (proof) active dry yeast in water before using it, while instant yeast needs no activation, and can be added directly into the dough/dry ingredients.
 When you are make this bread, please ensure you use the proper yeast the recipe calls for, instant yeast, otherwise, your bread loaf may not rise like it should.
 I prefer to use the SAF brand of instant yeast – the red label package (NOT the gold).

-I hope this recipe blesses your family.
+I hope this gf vegan bread blesses your family.
 Happy new school year everyone!

 - 1 cup sorghum flour